nkreadly07/blueprints/README.md

 1. After installing the blueprint, go to Configuration > Automations.
 2. Click on the "Add Automation" button.
-3. Select the "Xiaomi Button Multi-Action" blueprint under "Blueprints".
+3. Select the "Aqara/Xiaomi Button Multi-Action" blueprint under "Blueprints".
-4. Configure the automation by selecting the Xiaomi button entity and the `input_boolean` entities you want to toggle.
+4. Configure the automation by selecting the Aqara/Xiaomi button entity and the `input_boolean` entities you want to toggle.
 5. Save the automation.

 ## Contributing